tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-13-transparency-in-documentation.md

 Usually the project manager doesn't want you (as a tech writer) to include the information about these missing features for fear that the documentation will generate negativity or other resentment among the users.
 Perhaps in product or marketing manager's minds, this information would play out as follows in the user's head:

->[User reads instructions...]"You can't control the timer setting on the gizmo."
-What?!!!
+>[User reads instructions...] *You can't control the timer setting on the gizmo.* What?!!!
 Oh heck, I didn't even realize how much I needed a timer setting feature.
 Now that I realize I can't adjust the timer, I want to adjust it even more!
 I must be able to have all power and autonomy over this device.
-Anger anger anger!!!*
+Anger anger anger!!!

 Product and marketing managers would rather keep users in a state of unknown unknowns.
 What users don't know can't make them upset.
 But by revealing to users the product's limitations, we introduce awareness of these limitations and henceforth frustration/anger among users.
 (At least this is the product manager mentality as I understand it.)